DigitalInBlue/Celero/README.md

 };
 ```

-Before the test fixture is utilized by a benchmark, Celero will create an instanciation of the class and call its "getExperimentValues()" function.
+Before the test fixture is utilized by a benchmark, Celero will create an instantiation of the class and call its "getExperimentValues()" function.
 The test fixture can then build a vector of TestFixture::ExperimentValue values.
 For each value added to this array, benchmarks will be executed following calls to the "setUp" virtual function.
 A new test fixture is created for each measurement.

 The `SetUp()` virtual function is called before each benchmark test is executed.
 When using a problem space values vector, the function will be given a value that was previously pushed into the array within the constructor.
 The function's code can then decide what to do with it.
 Here, we are using the value to indicate how many elements should be in the array that we intend to sort.
 For each of the array elements, we simply add a pseudo-random integer.